At a Glance

 - Benefits: Enjoy a competitive salary, SEN allowance, and the chance to make a real difference.

-- Why this job: Be part of a passionate team dedicated to helping young people thrive and build confidence.
+- Why this job: Be part of a passionate team dedicated to transforming lives and fostering resilience in young people.

 - Qualifications: Qualified teacher with a flair for Food and Art, ready to inspire and support students.